swcarpentry/git-novice/episodes/14-supplemental-rstudio.md

 ## Solution to Challenge

-This can be done in Rstudio:
+This can be done in RStudio:

 ```r
 usethis::use_directory("tests")
 ```

-Then open up the `.gitignore` file from the right-hand panel of Rstudio and add `tests/` to the list of files to ignore.
+Then open up the `.gitignore` file from the right-hand panel of RStudio and add `tests/` to the list of files to ignore.